article · Honest answers: checking the claims

 Anthropic Introduction to Model Context ProtocolOfficial Anthropic course row in the reviewed catalogDo not inflate a course into an employer credential

-Important sanity check: RoleMath has not verified a public proctored Anthropic 'Claude Certified Architect' credential in the official rows checked on July 5, 2026.
+Important sanity check: RoleMath has not verified a public proctored Anthropic 'Claude Certified Architect' credential in the official vendor pages checked on July 5, 2026.
 If a prep page uses language like that, the next step is not to add it to the catalog.
 The next step is to find the official Anthropic source, identify the credential type, access model, cost, completion artifact, and date, then mark anything unsupported as unverified.

 Concrete example bucket: official exam facts beat prep folklore